 It has been recorded that Prince Mihailo Obrenovic and the Serbian government organized the first gallop race on the circular track on 14th April 1863.
 The chronicler of the oldest sports facility in the capital of Serbia, journalist Zivojin Jovanovic notes:

-With the foundation of the Danube Riders’ Circle in Belgrade in 1890, equestrian sports were more actively developed, and the racecourse was moved to the area of the present-day railway station then called the ‘Bar Venice’.
-However, due to inexpediency of the ground, one season later, it was moved to Banjica.
+With the foundation of the Danube riders society in Belgrade in 1890, equestrian sports were more actively developed, and the racecourse was moved to the area of the present-day railway station then called the ‘Bar Venice’.
+However, due to the inexpediency of the ground, one season later, it was moved to Banjica.
 This was the place where the first Serbian Derby was held with horse Filka enjoying the victory.

-Since 1905 Mr. Vladislav Ribnikar, the founder and the Director of the newspaper ’Politika’, has become the member of the Danube Riders’ Circle...
+Since 1905 Mr Vladislav Ribnikar, the founder and the Director of the newspaper ’Politika’, has become a member of the Danube riders society...
 As a respected member of the management of the Riders’ Circle, Ribnikar advocated the construction of a permanent racecourse in Belgrade, which was taken into the consideration.
-In 1912 the Ministry of National Economy (Minister Jasa Prodanovic) alloted the land near ‘Careva Cuprija’ to the Danube Riders’ Circle as it was recorded by the journalist Žika Jovanović.
+In 1912 the Ministry of National Economy (Minister Jasa Prodanovic) alloted the land near ‘Careva Cuprija’ to the Danube riders society as it was recorded by the journalist Žika Jovanović.